joshuab96/Employee-Tracker/README.md

 # **Employee Tracker** :busts_in_silhouette:
 Assign and manage data with a this simple Content Management System.
-Manage company employees by using the system.
+Manage company employees, roles and departments by using this system.

 ### **Features**